scientific-python/repo-review/.github/CONTRIBUTING.md

 ## Running DevContainer

 You can use DevContainer, such as in GitHub Codespaces or locally.
-Nox and a local install will be available.
+Hatch and a local install will be available.